 By default, the Projects menu of a normal (non Project Manager) user contains Favorite Projects and Projects I am invited to.
-However, many users don't use favorites.

-To make it quicker for them, you can remove the Favorite Projects and Projects I am invited to entries, and make clicking on the Projects menu go directly to Projects I am invited to (instead of going to Favorite Projects).
+You can optimise the menu options by removing the Favorite Projects and Projects I am invited to entries, and make clicking on the Projects menu go directly to Projects I am invited to (instead of going to Favorite Projects).